Matteson, Illinois: History

-The area encompassed by modern Matteson was settled in the late 1800s, primarily by people of German descent.
-Platted in 1855, Matteson had nearly 500 residents when it incorporated as a village in 1889.
+The area encompassed by modern Matteson was settled by Europeans in the late 1800s, primarily by settlers of German descent.
+Planted in 1855, Matteson had nearly 500 residents when it incorporated as a village in 1889.
 The village's namesake is Joel Aldrich Matteson, who served as Illinois' tenth governor from 1853 to 1857.
-The 20th century saw improvements in plumbing, the electrification of the Illinois Central Railroad, and the construction of today's school district, resulting in significant population growth to more than 3,000 residents by the end of the 1960s.
-By 2000, Matteson was home to Lincoln Mall (opened 1973) and annexed 195 acres of land for the village.
-Today, Matteson is home to nearly 20,000 residents, hundreds of businesses, and the close proximity of two major hospitals, Matteson offer the best of suburban living.
-Matteson features a culturally diverse residential population, a growing business area with a vast amount of shopping centers, award-winning schools, surrounding universities, a state-of-the-art community center, and exceptional Village services.
+The 20th century saw improvements in plumbing, the electrification of the Illinois Central Railroad, and the construction of today's school district, resulting in significant population growth: the village's population exceeded 3,000 by the late 1960s.
+Lincoln Mall opened in 1973, annexing 195 acres of land for the village in the process; the mall closed in 2014 and was demolished in 2018.
+Present-day Matteson is home to more than 20,000 residents and hundreds of businesses.
+It is near Ingalls Memorial Hospital and Advocate South Suburban Hospital, two major hospitals servicing Southland Chicago.